hrrydgls/lego/README.md

 - [ ] Better logging
 - [ ] Metrics
 - [ ] Use a package for validation
+- [ ] Rate limiter for login and register

 ## More general suggestion